INTERNATIONAL AGREEMENTS

 Background

-• Lectures, organization of side events and workshops, and presentation of positions at the International Marine Protected Areas Congresses (IMPAC) 3, 4, and 5 (Marseille, 2013; La Serena, 2017; Vancouver, 2023).
+• Dissertations, organization of side events and workshops, presentation of positions at the International Marine Protected Areas Congresses (IMPAC) 3, 4 and 5 (Marseille, 2013; La Serena, 2017; Vancouver, 2023).

-• Participation in the Second United Nations Ocean Conference (Lisbon, 2022).
+• Participation in the Second Oceans Conference (Lisbon, 2022).

-• Submission of motions at the International Union for Conservation of Nature (IUCN) World Conservation Congress (2025).
+• Presentation of motions at the World Conservation Congress of the International Union for Conservation of Nature (2025).

 RELATED NEWS